 - Be incorporated at the time of application.

-Likewise, to be eligible for Business Scale-up and Productivity (BSP), companies must use its funding to support projects and activities such as:
+Likewise, to be eligible for Business Scale-up and Productivity (BSP), companies must use program funding to support projects and activities such as:

-- Early adoption or adaptation of innovative technologies and processes.
+- Productivity Improvement: Adoption or adaptation of innovative technologies and processes.

 - Researching/developing export markets.